The ability to self-edit is a skill that needs to be in every author's tool belt.

 Brought to you by: Lisa Lepki

-Lisa Lepki is the editor of the ProWritingAid blog and Head of Marketing for the ProWritingAid Editing Tool.
-With over 15 years’ experience in writing, marketing, PR, and producing, she secretly loves the technical elements of writing more than the writing itself (although she won’t admit it).
-Lisa is the co-author of The Novel-Writing Training Plan and 20 Editing Tips from Professional Writers, and is currently working on her first novel.
-Her writing can also be found on Writer’s Digest, bookbaby.com, The Write Life, and DIYAuthor.
+Lisa Lepki is the editor of the ProWritingAid blog and Head of Marketing for ProWritingAid.
+Though she has over 15 years' experience in writing and marketing, she secretly loves the technical elements of writing more than the writing itself.
+Lisa is the co-author of The Novel-Writing Training Plan, Creating Legends and 20 Editing Tips from Professional Writers, and is currently working on her first novel.